mistahBen/espanso_hub/packages/surrounds/0.2.0/README.md

 ### Important note on trigger syntax:
 This package uses a leading semicolon `;` instead of Espanso's more standard `:`(colon).
 I find that this is slightly faster to type, but if you would like to change it, feel free to do so.

-## :Usage examples:
+## Usage examples:

-Say you have a long string of text that you want to search in google using quotes.
+Say you have a long string of text that you want to search in google using quotes:
 1. copy the text
 2. click on the google search bar so your cursor is blinking there.
 3. use the trigger combination `;p"` and the text string will be placed with quotation marks around it.